Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Data Description

-The study compares the models’ testing periods whether including the COVID-19 period, which was denoted as ‘full’ for the full testing period and ‘pre-COVID’ for the testing period without the COVID-19 period.
-Concretely, the training extension window and validation window are the same for both methods, the only difference is the length of the testing period.
+As for the robustness checking, the study compares the models’ testing periods depending on whether including the COVID-19 period, which is denoted as ‘2112’ for the testing period covering COVID-19, which contains a sharp uptrend with deep drawdowns, and ‘1911’ for the testing period without the COVID-19 period, which contains a mild uptrend.
+Concretely, the training extension window and validation window are identical for both methods; the only difference is the length of the testing period.
 It is demonstrated in Table~\ref{tab:data_split}.\\